 9. It’s hard to prove copyright infringement

-This is not the case, copyright law is principally civil not criminal law.
-Civil law requires a lower burden of proof, actually making it easier to prove infringement.
+This is not necessarily the case.
+Copyright law is principally civil not criminal law, and civil law requires a lower burden of proof.

 In a criminal case, the defendant is innocent until proven guilty beyond any reasonable doubt.
 However, in a civil case, the plaintiff must simply convince the court or tribunal that their claim is valid, and that on balance of probability it is likely that the defendant is guilty.

-A sound recording will have a separate copyright to the underlying musical composition.
-This means that a new recording of an old piece of music will still be protected under copyright, even if copyright has expired in the original music.
+A sound recording will have a separate copyright to the underlying work that is featured in the recording.
+This means that a new recording of an out of copyright work will still be protected under copyright, even if copyright has expired in the original work.

 For example, a new recording of an piece of classical music will still be protected under copyright, even if copyright has expired in the original music (please see our Music Copyright fact sheet for more information on this topic).
 The same logic applies to to recordings of other works, such as plays and books.